scylladb/scylla-monitoring/docs/start_all.rst

 The start-all.sh command
 ========================

-Scylla-Monitoring is container-based, the simplest way to configure and start the monitoring is with the `start-all.sh` command.
+Scylla Monitor is container-based, the simplest way to configure and start the monitoring is with the `start-all.sh` command.

 The `start-all.sh` script is a small utility that sets the dashboards and starts the containers with the appropriate configuration.